What is the St. Baldrick’s Foundation?

 The challenge was so successful — raising a whopping $104,000 and resulting in 19 bald heads — that the founders started to think even bigger.
 Soon, those two seemingly unrelated concepts (baldness and St. Patrick’s Day) were put together, and ta-da!
 The St. Baldrick’s Foundation was born.

-St. Baldrick’s is now the second biggest funder of childhood cancer research grants behind the United States government.
+St. Baldrick’s is now the largest private funder of childhood cancer research grants.

 St. Baldrick’s is a volunteer-driven charity.
 People like you give kids better, safer treatments and hope for a cure.